GatoGraphQLForWordPress/gatographql-dist/extensions/php-functions-via-schema/docs/modules/php-functions-via-schema/en.md

 Fill the JSON objects inside a target array with properties from a JSON object from a source array, where a certain property is the same for both objects.

+### `_arrayIntersect`

+Return an array containing all the elements from the first array which are present on all of the other arrays.

 ### `_arrayItem`

 Access the element on the given position in the array.